BenjaminForster/johnfurrow.com/README.md

-Portfolio
+Personal Website
 =========

-This is my design portfolio.
+This is my personal website.